Selamkd/Employees-Database/README.md

 We aim to enhance the functionality of our queries by optimising our methods to retrieve data from our public records, ensuring quicker data retrieval.

-## How to Use the Project
-The full functionality of the application has not been totally made avaiable to the user in its current state.
-Any of the DAO methods can be called within the App class, and these have been commented out.
-Please feel free to uncomment these lines to experiement with the various methods that have been implemented.
-The initial command that must be run is ui.openDBConnection();  This ensures that the connection to the database is correctly established.
-The second command that must be run is ui.loadValidatedEmployeeData();  This ensures that the validated employee data is properly added to the database, ready to be manipulated.
-The final command that must be run is ui.closeDBConnection();  This ensures that the connection to the database is correctly closed.
-In the future, a more established user interface can be developed to cater to the client's requirements.

 ### Setup
 Ensure you have both Java and MySQL installed on your system.
 On the top-level directory of the repository, you will find a file named **schemaBuildScript.sql**.
 This contains a list of SQL Queries that you should run to set up or reset your local database.